Millennia-old inidigenous technologies can combat climate change - In conversation with Julia Watson, about technology ideas in symbiosis with nature

 The book Lo-TEK shows 18 examples of human wisdom and ingenuity

-Julia Watson proves that indigenous innovations are more advanced than thought of by many people and can be a role model for modern technology.
-With her book she is calling for the development of technologies in symbiosis with nature.
+In search of the wisdom and creativity of indigenous communities gathered over generations, Julia Watson proves that indigenous innovations are far more progressive than many people thought.
+According to the author, this should serve as a model for modern day technology act.
+With her book, she challenges the future development of technologies in symbiosis with nature.

 Source: Taschen Verlag, © Jassim Alasadi